ad-si/TaskLite/docs-source/usage/cli.md

 ## Add

-To add a task run
+To add a task run:

 ```shell
 tl add Improve the TaskLite manual